 Co-Chair of the Firm's Antitrust and Competition Litigation Practice, Jay Himes is experienced in all facets of antitrust and complex litigation generally.
 With more than 40 years of experience, Jay focuses on representing plaintiffs in price-fixing class action cases and protects businesses from anticompetitive activities.

 Jay was appointed by United States District Judge Orrick to serve as the monitoring trustee under the final judgment in United States of America v.
 Bazaarvoice, Inc. Upon completion of the four-year appointment, the Court thanked him for having “diligently and effectively monitored the defendant’s compliance,” and for having “worked through innumerable complex issues . . . with obvious skill and sensitivity.”

 Jay is the 2014 recipient of the William T. Lifland Service Award, presented by the Antitrust Section of the New York State Bar Association for distinguished service.
 Chambers USA reports that sources described him as “a walking encyclopedia of case law…thoughtful, well read and a first-rate lawyer," and The Legal 500's sources called him "a very solid and highly experienced antitrust lawyer."

 A regular speaker at conferences focusing on such subjects as antitrust, class actions, international litigation and arbitration, trade law and data protection, Jay has authored many conference papers and published articles.
 He has lectured annually on U.S. cartel and private action enforcement at the Zurich University of Applied Science's international competition and compliance programs offered in Geneva, Winterthur and Zurich, Switzerland, to foreign competition law officials and practitioners.
-He also has presented at conferences in Europe (Amsterdam, Berlin, Dublin, Krakow, Lisbon, Paris, Stockholm, Vienna, Winterthur, and Zurich), Latin America (Antigua and Sao Paolo), and the Far East (Hanoi and Seoul), as well as in Montreal and the United States.
+He also has presented at conferences in Europe (Amsterdam, Berlin, Dublin, Krakow, Lisbon, Paris, Stockholm, Vienna, Winterthur, and Zurich), Latin America (Antigua and Sao Paolo), and the Far East (Hanoi, Seoul, and Tokyo), as well as in Montreal and the United States.